The page has been translated by Gen AI.

 Figure.
 Multi-AZ Kubernetes Cluster

-1. If you configure File Storage as Multi-AZ, the primary and replica are created in each AZ, and the data between the primary and replica is synchronized in real time.
+1. If you configure File Storage as Multi-AZ, the primary and replica are created in separate AZs, and the data between the primary and replica is synchronized in real time.

 2. Configure the Kubernetes Engine and create a separate node pool in each AZ.

-3. In normal operation, use AZa’s Active Storage on all nodes and Pods.
+3. In normal operation, we use AZa’s Active Storage on all nodes and Pods.

-If a disaster occurs in AZa, the Pod running in AZa will be moved (Eviction) to the AZb node, and the storage access path will also be switched to AZb Standby Storage.
+If a disaster occurs in AZa, the Pod running in AZa is evicted to the AZb node, and the storage access path is switched to the AZb Standby Storage.

 Diagram